akostrik/exam5_cpp/README.md

 ```

 # 3
-* switch statement forbidden
-* Create the following two spells, on the same model as Fwoosh:
+## Create two spells, on the same model as Fwoosh
+* `switch` is forbidden
 ```
 Fireball (Name: "Fireball", Effects: "burnt to a crisp") Polymorph (Name: "Polymorph", Effects: "turned into a critter")
 ```
 * just so he won't have only dummy to attack, let's make a new target for him, which will be the BrickWall (Type: "Inconspicuous Red-brick Wall")

-* make a SpellBook class, in canonical form, that can't be copied or instantiated by copy.
-It will have the following functions:
+## SpellBook class, in canonical form
+can't be copied or instantiated by copy
 ```
 void learnSpell(ASpell*), that COPIES a spell in the book void forgetSpell(string const &), that deletes a spell from the book, except if it isn't there